RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 What is state in RLCard¶

 State is a Python dictionary.
-It will always have observation
+It consists of observation state['obs']

 .